 A nonresident estate reports income earned from Montana sources in the same manner as a nonresident individual taxpayer would.

-Refer to the instructions for Schedule F (Nonresident Estate and Trust Tax) on page 12.
+Refer to the instructions on page 10 for Schedule F (Nonresident Estate and Trust Tax).

 Which tax year and accounting method should a fiduciary use to file the tax return?